1-800-275-4279

 • Seek medical attention immediately, even if you feel OK.
 If you experience symptoms after leaving the doctor’s office, call the doctor and let them know.
 Follow all the doctor’s recommendations and keep all medical appointments.
 Failing to seek medical attention or to keep medical appointments looks suspicious to insurance adjusters.
 If you file a claim, the insurance company may use the lack of medical attention as a reason to deny your claim.

 • Report the accident to your insurance company.
-If you or another person were injured in the accident, you also would want to contact a car accident lawyer.
-The lawyer will then contact your insurance company.
-The lawyer will help preserve your rights during the claims process.
+If you or another person was injured in the accident, you should also contact a car accident lawyer.
+The lawyer will then contact your insurance company and help preserve your rights during the claims process.
 Most car accident lawyers offer a free consultation to let you know your case’s potential risks and value.

 • Take your vehicle to a repair shop for a checkup.